 Heart disease refers to the whole spectrum of heart conditions.
 It can include congenital heart defects, arrhythmias, or hardening of the arteries.
 With age, they lead to heart attacks and strokes.
 While we think of them as old age diseases, nothing shines the light on heart disease more than losing a celebrity in their 40s or 50s of heart disease to bring to light how many these impacts.

 Hypertension – also known as high blood pressure – impacts one in three, with nearly half of those diagnosed being women.
 This is where blood flows through your arteries at a higher pressure level than normal.

 New guidelines have recently been released, meaning even more people are included in the risk factors.
 Healthy systolic blood pressure has moved from 140 to 130, meaning more people are at risk.

-If you don’t know what your current blood pressure reading is, the best place to start is by tracking your results.
+If you don’t know what is your current blood pressure reading, the best place to start is by tracking your results.
 There are many blood pressure monitors on the market today, many with online features that can help you make better choices for your health.
 They can also let you connect your results with your doctor.

 You can use your results to start making healthy choices in your life.
 Exercise is crucial for keeping risk factors down.
 A good exercise program includes things like walking, hiking, jogging, or even aerobic exercise classes depending on your current heart condition.
 You should always work with a doctor to develop the right program for you.